-Mountain View Middle School has a targeted assistance program.
+Bartlett Elementary School has a targeted assistance program.
 A targeted assistance school is so-termed because it targets its services on specific, identified children.
-Children in fifth grade are chosen for services based on Title 1 participation in Grade 4, the results of teacher recommendation and/or school-wide assessments.
-It is important to note that low-income "formula children" who generate the funds are not necessarily the same children who receive the services.
+Children from first through fourth grade are chosen for Title I services based on the results of teacher recommendation and school -wide assessments.
+It is important to note that low -income "formula children" who generate the funds are not necessarily the same children who receive the services.
 Once the money reaches the school, children are selected for services solely on the basis of academic need.